ObviousEcho/react-calculator/README.md

 I could have achieved memory storage easily enough by using local storage, however I chose to create a simple relational database to handle storage.
 Perhaps this was overkill, it however allowed me an opportunity to incorporate back end functionality for fun.

+Additionally, I opted not to use a math package to handle calculations, but to write my javascript from scratch.
+Basic equations are handled just fine, there are however a couple of bugs that do exist...
+I was surprised at how complex code can become considering how simplistic a calculator seems today.

 ## Dependencies

 - React